microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER.md

 *Prefer using cli?
 Follow the [cli-based walkthrough](./GETTING_STARTED_APP_PAT_OWNER_CLI.md).*

 ## Overview
-cobalt templates

 The goal of this document is to leverage Azure DevOps to operationalize Cobalt Infrastructure Templates.
 Completion of these steps results in a configured source code management flow and unified pipeline within Azure DevOps ready for multi-stage environments in Azure.

 This section provides Cobalt users instructions for initializing and integrating Cobalt into their existing Azure DevOps organization using an Azure subscription.
-These steps assume some basic familiarity with the Azure DevOps portal and Azure Cloud portal.
+These steps assume some basic familiarity with the Azure DevOps portal, the Azure Cloud portal and a desire to automate the creation of infrastructure.
 For more information on Cobalt, visit the following link: [READ ME](../README.md)

 ## Prerequisites